CharuManoharan/myCli/WEEK0_README.md

 2. nslookup.
 query Internet name servers interactively

-3. command to find ip address and mac id of the interface ipconfig
+3. command to find ip address and mac id of the interface<br>
+ipconfig

-f4. find the hostname of the machine. hostname
+f4. find the hostname of the machine.<br>
+hostname